ywen/campfire-terminal/README.md

-campfire-growl -- Pulls the canpfire messages and display using Growl
+campfire-terminal -- Pulls the campfire messages and streaming in a terminal window
 ====================================